 The last weeks I was in several workshops with HR teams, reviewing HR trends and the creative use of these trends to increase the impact of HR.
 A common issue was: how do we convince our boss and our management teams that it is time for a new innovative approach?
 Some thoughts about ‘guerrilla HR’.

-- Do not discuss everything at the top of the organization
+1. Do not discuss everything at the top of the organisation

-- Look for change at the edges of the organization, not the core
+2. Look for change at the edges of the organisation, not the core

 Do not stay to long in the planning phase, if you have a good idea.
 Look for a team where you can experiment.
 You can learn a lot from trial and error, and after some initial experiments you can improve your approach.
 If you are successful, it will become a lot easier to sell your ideas.
 Now you have some relevant data to substantiate your plan.

 In guerrilla HR it is not different from real guerrilla: you can move a lot faster with a small team of people you trust.
-Make sure the team is diverse though, as you will have to be able to deal with obstacles along the way.
+Make sure the team is diverse though, as you must be able to deal with obstacles along the way.

 A well-known guerrilla tactic is surprise.
 Instead of developing a plan on paper and discussing this in various meetings, and making no progress at all, you just develop your idea and implement it as quick as possible.
 Especially in social media this works well.
 It takes no time to create a global community or to develop an online magazine.

-HR guerrilleros need support.
-Some of your outside partners might be willing to support you, as they are interested in organizations where their solutions are implemented.
+HR guerrilleras need support.
+Some of your outside partners might be willing to support you, as they are interested in organisations where their solutions are implemented.
 They can help with funding or by providing some temporarily support

 You can cover your innovative approach with a more traditional overlay.